I'm a recreational fisher. Do I need a licence or permit to go fishing in Queensland?

 If the experts decide that the fish is abundant, there is no limit.

-Other species may be regulated by number, known informally as a bag limit.
+Other species may be regulated by number, known informally as a possession limit.
 This limit varies from species to species.
 The aim is to conserve fish populations and spread the catch more fairly among all fishers.

 The limit means that you are not allowed to catch and keep more than a set number of the particular type of fish at any one time.
 It doesn't matter when the fish were caught.
 If, for example, five is the limit, you cannot take five today, put them in your esky or your fridge, and take another one or two tomorrow.
 You can only catch more when the supply in your fridge falls below the official limit.